With over 3 million visitors each year, Brussels is the most visited city in Belgium ahead of Brussels

-At the end of the nineteenth and beginning of the twentieth centuries, Bruges was completely deteriorated and poor-stricken.
-Nevertheless, it was completely restored and quickly became one of the most fashionable tourist destinations.
+At the end of the nineteenth and beginning of the twentieth centuries, Bruges was run down and poverty-stricken.
+However, over this time, it was completely restored and quickly became a trendy tourist destination.

 Although you can take a bus or rent a car, the best option is to either take the train or book a guided tour of the city:

-If you haven’t booked the tour from Brussels but would like to get a guided tour of the city in English, we offer a 2.5-hour tour for € 15 (US$ 16.20) per person and also a free tour.
+If you haven’t booked the tour from Brussels but would like to get a guided tour of the city in English, we offer a 3-hour tour for € 15 (US$ 16.20) per person and also a free tour.

 Things to do and see in Ghent (38.8 km)